department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/flight-training.md

 **Your payment depends on 3 factors:**

 - Your level of eligibility (you're eligible for a certain percent of benefits up to 100% based on how long you served on active duty after September 10, 2001), **and**
-- How many months you have left under the Post-9/11 GI Bill (called your "remaining entitlement"), **and**
+- How much entitlement you have left for school or training under the Post-9/11 GI Bill, **and**
 - The program and type of school you’re enrolled in

 **If you're enrolled in:**